crabsatellite/3DBoneVisualization/README.md

 MIT License

-## Other Information
+## Hints

-The project currently is using a seperated OpenGL library because of the potential future plans.

-But it is not necessary for the core functions of the project.
+The project currently incorporates a separate OpenGL library, primarily due to potential future enhancements.
+However, this library is not essential for the project's core functionalities.

-### You may see a colorful cube after launch the app, which is a place holder, click the upload to select the folder with dicom images.
+Upon launching the app, you might notice a colorful cube, which serves as a placeholder.
+To begin, click the 'Upload' button and select the folder containing your DICOM images.

-### It may takes minutes to process the dicom images.
+Processing the DICOM images may take several minutes.
+During this time, you may experience some screen lag – this is normal.